 The Importance of Soft Skills

 For Janitors, soft skills are just as important as practical experience.
-When searching for Janitors, employers take personality traits into account, such as dependability and honesty.
+When searching for Janitors, employers take personality traits into accounts, such as dependability and honesty.
 To show employers that you have the soft skills they’re looking for, try to incorporate these keywords into your resume:

-Action Verbs for Your Janitor Resume
+Janitor Action Verbs for your Resume